JensRantil/jensrantil.github.io/content/posts/waste-in-software-development.md

 categories = []
 externalLink = ""
 +++
-## Toyota production system and waste
+## Toyota Production System and waste

 It was  around ~2011 when I first read _[The Toyota Way][ttw]_ book.
 This book introduced me to _[The Toyota Way principles][ttwp]_ and [the Toyota Production